dotnet/docfx/Documentation/spec/metadata_format_spec.md

 The key words **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**,  **MAY**, and **OPTIONAL** in this document are to be interpreted as described in [RFC 2119][1].

-Words in *italic* imply they are terms defined in an earlier section of this document.
+Words in *italic* indicate they are terms previously defined in this document.

 ## 1. Items and Identifiers

 ### 1.1 Items

 *Item* is the basic unit of metadata format.
-From documentation perspective, each *item* represents a "section" in the reference documentation.
+From a documentation perspective, each *item* represents a "section" in the reference documentation.
 This "section" is the minimum unit that you can cross reference to, or customize in layout and content.

 > When implementing the metadata format for your own language, you can decide which elements are *items*.
 For example, usually namespaces, classes, and methods are *items*.
 However, you can also make smaller elements such as parameters be items if you want them to be referenceable and customizable.